new-coyote/toxicproductivity.com/content/index.md

   image_alt: a smiling person
   class: flex flex-col lg:flex-row-reverse items-center lg:-mx-32 px-8 md:px-16 py-6
     md:py-10 bg-pink-300 my-16 lg:text-right
-- content: By the end of the workshop, participants will have a start on their own journey away from toxic productivity, as well as several tools and prompts to help them change their working habits and outlooks.
-Take the next step on reclaiming your life from the toxic systems and get your ticket today.
-Workshops are limited to 20 participants for maximum engagement.
+- content: "By the end of the workshop, participants will have a roadmap to start their own journey away from toxic productivity, as well as several tools and prompts to help them change their working habits and outlooks. \n\nTake the next step on reclaiming your life from the toxic systems and get your ticket today.
+Workshops are limited to 20 participants for maximum engagement."

 ---